 Solving Systems Algebraically

-Graphing systems is visual and helps you understand what's happening geometrically, but it's not always precise or practical.
-Algebraic methods—substitution and elimination—let you find exact solutions without drawing a graph.
+Graphing helps you understand what's happening geometrically, but it isn't always precise or practical.
+The two algebraic methods covered here, substitution and elimination, give exact solutions without drawing a graph.

 Both methods work by reducing a two-variable system to a single equation with one variable, which you can then solve using techniques you already know.